 Individuals who have been asked by an applicant to provide a recommendation for Seattle Colleges annual Foundation scholarship application must complete their reference by the deadline to be considered in the review process.
 Steps to complete a reference:

-- Use the link that was attached in an email from firstname.lastname@example.org.
+- Use the link that was included in an email from email@example.com.

-- The link will go directly to the scholarship website (seattlecolleges.academicworks.com) and require each reference to create an account.
+- The link will go directly to the scholarship website (AwardSpring) and does not require a reference to create an account.

 - Reference Questions: These are the questions that will be asked of each reference: